This article may contain compensated links. See our full disclosure here

-Take the Circumsvesuviana train back to Piazza Garibaldi.
-Then head straight for Antica Pizzeria da Michele [Via Cesare Sersale, 1, Naples] where your margherita pizza is made to perfection by the Condurro family – 5th generation pizza makers.
+Take the Circumvesuviana train back to Piazza Garibaldi.
+Then head straight for Antica Pizzeria da Michele [Via Cesare Sersale, 1, Naples] where your Margherita pizza is made to perfection by the Condurro family – 5th generation pizza makers.

 Once you reach the ticket office it is a 30 minute hike to the crater.
 There is an entrance fee of €10 to access the park which includes a guided tour.
 You can read more about the hiking trails and visitor information here.

-Continue along the Circumsvesuviana line from Pompeii to Sorrento.
+Continue along the Circumvesuviana line from Pompeii to Sorrento.
 The journey takes around 30 minutes.
-In Sorrento you can wander the town and enjoy views of the Bay of Naples and Vesuvius rising above Pompeii.
+In Sorrento, you can wander the town and enjoy views of the Bay of Naples and Vesuvius rising above Pompeii.
 Or, if you’re hungry, take the elevator down to Marina Grande and enjoy a seafood feast by the sea.